Nhi4912/interview/docs/frontend/challenges/README.md

 ---

 _This comprehensive guide provides real-world coding challenges that test both technical skills and problem-solving abilities.
-Practice these challenges to prepare for frontend interviews at Big Tech companies._
+Practice these challenges to prepare for frontend interviews at companies companies._